-The Q3 infringements shown in Figure 17, 18 & 20 occurred as a result of go-arounds and missed approaches.
-Those in Figure 21 were caused by pilot error and have been followed up with the airlines concerned.
+The Q4 infringements shown in Figures 17, 18 & 20 were due to go-arounds, missed approaches and weather avoidance.
+The infringement in Figure 21 for November was followed up with the airline concerned, and pilot error was confirmed as the cause.